Last content update: 1/8/2021

 Which entities have to complete a Revised Social Distancing Protocol?

-All governmental entities and all businesses (including non-profits, educational entities, and non-governmental organizations) must complete and submit a Revised Social Distancing Protocol.
+All governmental entities and all businesses (including non-profits, educational entities, and non-governmental organizations) that have a facility in Santa Clara County that is visited by workers or members of the public must complete and submit a Revised Social Distancing Protocol.
 Businesses and governmental entities that have multiple facilities in the County must submit a separate Protocol for each facility.